Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 Repo portfolio can be submitted only separately, because the margin is calculated by a different methodology: Risk Based Margining (RBM) for Repo vs Portfolio Margining for ETD and OTC.

+Besides the Production environment https://eurexmargins.prod.dbgservice.com/, also Member Simulation environment is available at https://cpme.risk.simu.gcp.dbgservice.com/ with results comparable to Prisma Member Simulation reports (note that the margin figures can be very different from Production).

 # ETD